Bakumatsu: Initial efforts to revise the imposed treaties

 Several missions were sent abroad by the Bakufu, in order to revise the commercial treaties.
-These efforts towards revision remained largely unsuccessful.
+However, these efforts remained largely unsuccessful.
 A Japanese Embassy to the United States was sent in 1860, on board the Kanrin Maru and the USS Powhattan.
 A First Japanese Embassy to Europe was sent in 1862.
 A Second Japanese Embassy to Europe would be sent in December 1863, with the mission to obtain European support to reinstate Japan's former closure to foreign trade, and especially stop foreign access to the harbor of Yokohama.
 The Embassy ended in total failure as European powers did not see any advantages in yielding to its demands.

 Sonnō Jōi (1863–66)

 Belligerent opposition to Western influence further erupted into open conflict when the Emperor Kōmei, breaking with centuries of imperial tradition, began to take an active role in matters of state and issued, on March 11 and April 11, 1863, his "Order to expel barbarians" (攘夷実行の勅命, jōi jikkō no chokumei).

 The Mōri clan of Chōshū, under Lord Mōri Takachika, followed on the order, and began to take actions to expel all foreigners from the date fixed as a deadline (May 10, Lunar calendar).
-Openly defying the shogunate, Takachika ordered his forces to fire without warning on all foreign ships traversing Shimonoseki Strait.
+Openly defying the shogunate, Mōri ordered his forces to fire without warning on all foreign ships traversing Shimonoseki Strait.

 Under pressure from the Emperor, the Shogun was also forced to issue a declaration promulgating the end of relations with foreigners.
 The order was forwarded to foreign legations by Ogasawara Zusho no Kami on June 24, 1863:

 Edward Neale, the head of the British Legation, responded on very strong terms, equating the move with a declaration of war: